 This is the latest Scottish Black tea to be created at The Scottish Tea Factory from leaf produced by Tea Scotland growers and gathered from the far reaches of Scotland including several Scottish Islands.
 You can buy this tea on the Tea Scotland website.
 See link below.

-This is the latest black tea to be produced in the Scottish Tea Factory.
-It is made from leaf grown in all 9 of the Tea Gardens of Scotland group and is currently being sold exclusively in Fortnum and Mason.
-If you are interested in pre-ordering some of this seasons “9 Ladies Dancing” contact firstname.lastname@example.org
+This Scottish Black Tea is carefully produced in small batches at the Scottish Tea Factory.
+It is made from leaf grown in all 9 of the Tea Gardens of Scotland group and is currently being sold in Fortnum and Mason and online at Canton Tea Co.

 ”Birdsong” is a green tea that is made from leaf grown in Perthshire at St. Martin’s Abbey and Broich Tea Garden in Crieff.
 Production is in very small batches by hand at the Scottish Tea Factory.
 To enquire about this tea contact email@example.com

 Glen Caladh tea are currently conducting experiments at the Scottish Tea Factory in order to produce their first Single Estate Black Tea.

 I have been working as a tea consultant in Myanmar at 5 Trees Estate in Mogok to develop a new small scale tea factory and to create a line of new teas with the team at Mogok Tea.
 The teas are on sale in the USA at: https://www.rakkasantea.com/collections/burmese-tea

 Kinnettles Gold Scottish black tea was launched in 2015 and is created by tea grower Susie Walker-Munro who started the Tea Gardens of Scotland group.
 On returning to Scotland after managing a tea estate in Sri Lanka, my first consultancy job was to help Susie develop and launch Kinnettles Gold onto the market.